How does LIVI work?

 To do this, you need to log in to the LIVI app and click My profile at the bottom of the toolbar, where under Activities you will have a list of your previous consultations.
 There you can choose to Book a revisit with the same GP you saw previously.

-How do I cancel or reschedule my appointment at LIVI?
+How do I cancel my appointment at LIVI?

 How long is the waiting time at LIVI?